Top 5 Conditions Dry Needling Can Help With

 2. Natural Pain Relief Treatment

-When your muscles are injured or overused, they can become too contracted and prevent normal blood flow to surrounding areas, making it difficult for healing to occur.
+When your muscles are injured or overused, they can become too contracted and prevent normal blood flow to the surrounding areas, making it difficult for healing to occur.

 Subsequently, the nerve becomes sensitive and painful.